fecgov/fec-cms/README.md

 ## Campaign finance for everyone
-The Federal Election Commission (FEC) releases information to the public about money that’s raised and spent in federal elections — that’s elections for US President, Senate, and House of Representatives.
+The Federal Election Commission (FEC) releases information to the public about money that’s raised and spent in federal elections—that’s elections for US President, Senate, and House of Representatives.

 Are you interested in seeing how much money a candidate raised?
 Or spent?
 How